-Shipping Paper TO: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des scription Weight 1 cylinder ("RQ" means that this is a reportable quantity.)
-2 of the Materials (2.3 is Class from 3 of the Materials (Un1076 Identifica Number Column Hazardo Table.)
-Inhalation ne is the shipping om Column Hazardous Table.) the Hazardous Table.) is the ation from 4 of the us materials 25 lbs This is to certify that the above named materials are properly classified, described, packaged marked and labeled and are in proper condition for transportation
+Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des Weight 1 cylinder RQ ("RQ" means that Phosger UN1076 Poison, Hazard, Zone A 25 lbs this is a reportable quantity.)
+(Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.)
+(2.3 is the Hazard Class from Column 3 of the Hazardous Materials Table.)
+(Un1076 is the Identification Number from Column 4 of the Hazardous materials Table.)
 This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.

-DEF Carrier: Safety

-Shipper: Corporation Per: First

-Per: Smith Date:

-Date: October 15,

-2003

-Special Instructions: 24 hour Emergency Contact, John Smith 1-800-555-5555
+Shipper: Per: Date: DEF Corporation Smith October 15, 2003 Carrier: Per: Date: Safety First Special Instructions: 24 hour Emergency Contact, John Smith 1-800-555-5555